Criminology majors study the nature and causes of crime, criminal behavior, and the criminal justice system.

 Criminology is a diverse field grounded in philosophy, which searches for answers to why people commit crimes, or whether there is such a thing as a born killer.
 Criminology strives to understand the nature of crime and society, and the theoretical underpinnings that guide how people are punished, controlled or rehabilitated.
 Students have the opportunity to tailor their degree aspirations through a selection of minors including victim studies, psychology, legal studies, sociology, and forensic science.

 Our goal is that students will use this knowledge to critically assess information in problem-solving and decision-making.
-Many required courses strive to systematically cultivate informed and ethical ways of thinking, problem-solving and decision-making, while encouraging you to examine resulting consequences.
+Many required courses strive to systematically cultivate informed and ethical ways of thinking, problem-solving, and decision-making, while encouraging students to examine resulting consequences.

 Graduates of criminology are well prepared for careers in:

 - Criminal investigation